Students who do not have work-study awarded to them can still seek campus employment.

 Your work scheduled is arranged with your individual employer once hired.
 Based on your class schedule, it may need to be reviewed each semester.

 Students may be employed in more than one position.
-However, a student may not work over 40 hours in a single or combination of university positions.
-Work-study employment is generally 10-20 hours per week during enrollment periods with additional hours often available during breaks and summer.
+However, a student may not work over 40 hours in a single or combination of university positions and are generally limited to a maximum of 29 hours per week due to other labor laws.
+Work-study employment is usually in the range of 10-20 hours per week during enrollment periods with additional hours often available during breaks and summer.

 Because work-study is an aid source, enrollment in classes or co-op is required for employment.
 Students who completely withdraw from classes must cease working effective the date of withdrawal.
 The only enrollment exceptions are for summer and break periods when enrollment will occur in the upcoming term.